 Business Closings and Layoffs

 Federal and New York law impose certain notice and other obligations on businesses before conducting large-scale business closures, layoffs, or relocations.
-Under New York Law, businesses with as few as 50 employees may be covered and subject to a 90 day advanced notice period prior to implementing covered closures, layoffs, or relocations.
+Under New York Law, businesses with as few as 50 employees may be covered and subject to a 90 day advanced notice period requirement prior to implementing covered closures, layoffs, or relocations.
 For more information on these laws, visit the links below.

 U.S. Department of Labor: Worker Adjustment and Retraining Notification (WARN) Act Advisor